USA

 How To Hike To Eternal Flame Falls In New York

-Eternal Flame Falls is one of the nine natural eternal flames in the world sitting behind a cascading waterfall in a beautiful fusion of fire and water.
-The hiking trail ...
+Eternal Flame Falls near Buffalo in western New York is one of just nine natural eternal flames in the world.
+It sits behind a cascading waterfall in a beautiful fusion ...
 Read more

 24 Waterfalls In The NY Finger Lakes You Need To See

 The Finger Lakes region of upstate New York is well known for its popular wineries and rolling hills, but it’s also filled with hundreds of beautiful waterfalls.
-Some of these ...
+We found some ...
 Read more

 Top 10 Places To Visit In The Finger Lakes (By A Local)

-The Finger Lakes region of upstate New York has many unique places to visit including museums, state parks, wineries, universities and historic sites.
-Surrounded by eleven stunning lakes, there is ...
+The Finger Lakes region of upstate New York is home to so many fantastic places to visit including museums, state parks, wineries, universities and historic sites.
+There’s no shortage of ...
 Read more

 How To Hike The Gorge Trail At Stony Brook State Park